Richard S. Hamilton: Harnack inequalities for heat equations

-Hamilton also discovered that the Li–Yau methodology could be adapted to the Ricci flow.
-In the case of two-dimensional manifolds, he found that the computation of Li and Yau can be directly adapted to the scalar curvature along the Ricci flow.
-In general dimensions, he showed that the Riemann curvature tensor satisfies a complicated inequality, formally analogous to his matrix extension of the Li–Yau inequality, in the case that the curvature operator is nonnegative.
-As an immediate algebraic consequence, the scalar curvature satisfies an inequality which is almost identical to that of Li and Yau.
+Hamilton also found that Li and Yau's calculations were directly transferable to derive Harnack inequalities for the scalar curvature along a positively-curved Ricci flow on a two-dimensional closed manifold.
+With more effort, he was able to formulate an analogue of his matrix estimate in the case of the Riemann curvature tensor along a Ricci flow in general dimensions, provided that the curvature operator is nonnegative.
+As an important algebraic corollary, the values of the scalar curvature at two different spacetime points can be compared.
 This fact is used extensively in Hamilton and Perelman's further study of Ricci flow.

 Hamilton later adapted his Li–Yau estimate for the Ricci flow to the setting of the mean curvature flow, which is slightly simpler since the geometry is governed by the second fundamental form, which has a simpler structure than the Riemann curvature tensor.
 Hamilton's theorem, which requires strict convexity, is naturally applicable to certain singularities of mean curvature flow due to the convexity estimates of Gerhard Huisken and Carlo Sinestrari.